 To access Text Relay you need to dial a prefix.
 To make a call from a textphone, via Text Relay, dial 18001 and then the main number.
 To make a call to the emergency services dial 18000.

 A hearing person can make a call to a textphone user via Text Relay.
 They need to dial an 18002 prefix.

 Next Generation Text replaced the old text relay service (BT Text Relay) in 2014.
 NGT works with textphones, smartphones, tablets and Windows computers (desk-top and laptop).

 NGT Lite app

 The FREE NGT Lite app(lication) works with Android and iOS devices and Windows PCs.
+The new version can be used on a Mac.
 You can used it in one of four ways: